proplot-dev/proplot/docs/showcase2.rst

 Thanks to `~proplot.wrappers.scatter_wrapper` and `~proplot.wrappers.cycle_wrapper`, `~matplotlib.axes.Axes.scatter`
-now accepts 2D arrays like `~matplotlib.axes.Axes.plot`, and successive calls to `~matplotlib.axes.Axes.scatter` can apply property cycle keys other than ``color`` – for example, ``marker`` and ``markersize``. `~matplotlib.axes.Axes.scatter` also now optionally
+now accepts 2D arrays, just like `~matplotlib.axes.Axes.plot`.
+Also, successive calls to `~matplotlib.axes.Axes.scatter` can apply property cycle keys other than ``color`` – for example, ``marker`` and ``markersize``. `~matplotlib.axes.Axes.scatter` also now optionally